 We maintained a revolving line of credit with a commercial bank, which permitted borrowing up to an aggregate principal amount of \$1.75 million.
-This facility was entered into during 2013 and expired August 2020.
+This facility was entered into during 2013 and expired August 5, 2020.
 The line of credit was priced at 30-day LIBOR plus 2% with a floor of 3.5%.
-In order to secure the lowest rate possible, the Company pledged marketable securities not to exceed \$5.0 million in the event the Company would draw down on the line of credit.
+In order to secure the lowest rate possible, the Company pledged marketable securities not to exceed \$5.0 million in the event the Company draws down on the line of credit.
+There was no interest paid on the line of credit during the years ended December 31, 2020 and December 31, 2019.
 There were no financial covenants governing this agreement.

-Effective August 3, 2020, the Company replaced its expired line of credit with a \$2.0 million revolving line of credit with another commercial bank, which renews annually and has a current expiration date of July 2022.
+Effective August 3, 2020, the Company replaced its expiring line of credit with a \$2.0 million revolving line of credit with another commercial bank, which renews annually and has a current expiration date of August 3, 2021.
 This new line of credit is priced at Prime plus 0.5%.
 The Company pledged \$2.0 million of business assets in the event the Company draws down on the line of credit.
-There are no financial covenants governing this agreement.
+There are no financial covenants governing this line of credit.